aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 Given you have aws cli and cdk installed in your machine, define your default aws profile to use CI/CD account, or specify it using --profile option.
 The following command will deploy the project resources in your accounts:
-Define the name of the workflow according to your pipeline; it will be including in the deployed resources.
+Define the name of the workflow according to your pipeline; it will be included in the deployed resources.

 ```bash
 npx cdk deploy --parameters workflowName=nextflow-rnaseq --all